Frequently Asked Questions

-Prepayment fees are due at the time application is made.
-Housing fees are due and payable during the fee payment period at the beginning of the specific term.
+Your Housing Prepayment is due at the time application is made.
+Housing “rent” fees are due and payable during the fee payment period at the beginning of the specific term.
 Please refer to Terms of Occupancy on the license agreement.

 What if I can't pay the housing fees in one lump sum?

 The Deferred Payment Plan is available to all students and applies to all university fees.
-For more information on this plan contact the Bursar's Office.
+For more information on this plan, please contact the Bursar's Office.

 When will I get my room assignment?